-Unlike mainland Spain, where buses are called autobuses, on the Canaries they’re known as guaguas (pronounced wa-was), in honor of the Guanches.
+On the Canaries, buses are known as guaguas (pronounced wa-was), likely a hispanicization of the English word "wagon."
 A bus terminal is usually called an intercambiador rather than an estación de autobuses.
 Expect to see these terms on signs and brochures.

 Bus travel is generally good between the main resorts, airports, and capitals.
 In Tenerife, TITSA runs a wide-reaching network of routes connecting the airports with Santa Cruz and the south, and Los Rodeos airport with Santa Cruz and Puerto de la Cruz.
 Global on Gran Canaria connects the capital and the south with the airport.
 Buses also transport ferry passengers to and from bus terminals and ports.